StrangePan/Website/content/about_myself.md

 Today, I am living back in California, in the lovely San Francisco Bay area where I work as a software engineer for YouTube.
-By day I work hard to make the Android YouTube app better for everyone.
+By day, I work hard to make the Android YouTube app better for everyone.
 By night, I play Magic the Gathering and watch Rick and Morty.

-As I continue to develop my career, my passion for programming and video games has not gone away.
-I am in the process of designing and building my own PC on which I can write code and play video games to my heart's content.
+As I continue to develop my career, my passion for programming and video games has not diminished.
+I have a number of small PC game projects that I work on when I want to try new ideas.
+Some of my side projects can be found on the [projects](?p=projects) page of this site.